-To promote the health and well-being of students, the Health & Wellness Center is maintained by a registered nurse and support staff who evaluate and care for the health needs of Cuyamaca College students.
-Services are available on a confidential basis and include first aid and urgent care; blood pressure, glucose, vision and hearing screenings; tuberculosis clearance testing; body composition analysis; and illness and injury assessment, care and referral to community resources.
-The Health & Wellness Center is also a health education resource providing up-to-date information and direction on subjects including nutrition, illness prevention, substance abuse, birth control, sexually transmitted diseases, and much more.
+To promote the health and well-being of students, the Health & Wellness Center is maintained by three registered nurses and support staff (peer outreach workers) who evaluate, educate and care for the health needs of Cuyamaca College students and staff.
+Services are available on a confidential basis and include: health screenings (body composition analysis and blood pressure); tuberculosis clearance testing; basic first-aid and illness/injury assessments; and referrals to community health resources.
+The Health & Wellness Center is also a health education resource providing up-to-date information on topics related to stress management, nutrition, exercise, sexual assault prevention, substance abuse, birth control, communicable disease control and prevention, and more.
+Additional available services include shortterm mental health counseling to explore feelings, values and behavior with the assistance of a counselor and a Contemplation Room to de-stress, meditate and relax.
+For appointments call (619) 660-4200.

 The mandatory health fee which supports these services also provides for insurance coverage should a student be injured during a supervised, on-campus or school-related activity.
-Report all accidents and injuries to the Health & Wellness Center.
-Insurance forms are available.
+Insurance forms are available at the Health and Wellness Center.